Strawberry Pretzel Salad

 1. 1

-Preheat oven to 350°F. Combine the strawberry Jell-O with 2 cups boiling water in a bowl and stir until completely dissolved.
+Dissolve the Jell-O in 2 cups boiling water and stir until completely dissolved.
 Set aside to cool to room temperature.

 2. 2

-Melt 12 Tbsp butter in a medium saucepan over low heat.
-Remove from heat, stir in 1/4 cup sugar and the crushed pretzels until evenly coated.
+Melt 12 Tbsp butter in a medium saucepan, then stir in 1/4 cup sugar.
+Add the crushed pretzels and mix until every piece is coated.

 2 min